wasn-eu/CubeCell_Getting_Started/README.md

   -  Select RGB LED Status (on, off)
   - click Flash Firmware
       - Firmware is now downloaded from github.
       - The firmware will be written to the capsule
+      	- a new window will open and show the state of the firmware transfer
   - switch to the debug tab you should see:
 <p align="center">
 <img src="https://github.com/raystream/CubeCell_Getting_Started/raw/master/images/Configurator_debug.PNG" width=500>